 Our board of directors presently consists of six members, including two external directors required to be appointed under the Companies Law.
 We believe that Ms. Sharon Levita, Mr. Oded Tamir and Mr. Doron Birger are "independent" for purposes of the Nasdaq Stock Market rules.
 Our amended and restated articles of association provide that the number of board of directors' members (including external directors) shall be set by the general meeting of the shareholders provided that it will consist of not less than five (5) and not more than eleven (11).
 Pursuant to the Companies Law, the management of our business is vested in our board of directors.
 Our board of directors may exercise all powers and may take all actions that are not specifically granted to our shareholders or to management.
 Our executive officers are responsible for our day-to-day management and have individual responsibilities established by our board of directors.
-Our Chief Executive Officers are appointed by, and serves at the discretion of, our board of directors, subject to the approval of the compensation committee and of the board of directors, and are subject to the terms of any applicable employment agreements that we may enter into with them.
+Our Chief Executive Officer is appointed by, and serves at the discretion of, our board of directors, subject to the employment agreement that we have entered into with him.
+All other executive officers are appointed by our Chief Executive Officer.
+Their terms of employment are subject to the approval of the compensation committee and of the board of directors, and are subject to the terms of any applicable employment agreements that we may enter into with them.